Gumimaco/ScanCollection/README.md

 All your favorite manhwa scans in one place

-Front page working with functional search and last 20 updated manhwas Now working on routing + browse section
+Front page working with functional search and last 20 updated manhwas Filter on page working now working on getting data from backend with proper queries and browse section is finished :D

 Currently supporting websites:
 Asurascans